 - They don't produce as many super high-priced blingy models as Rolex (if that's what you're looking for)

 - While watch connoisseurs would recognize a Breitling as an amazing watch and a highly respected brand that offers both mechanical and quartz watches, some watch connoisseurs, who usually marvel at the micromechanics have a tendency to sing the praises of brands that exclusively offer purely mechanical watches.
 This isn't necessarily a con in any way since there are also many people who prefer quartz watches but it should nonetheless be mentioned.

-As you can see from the above pros and cons that through their unique product line, Breitling has positioned their brand in the luxury watch market as a manufacturer that produces watches for professionals.
+As you can see from the above pros and cons that through its unique product line, Breitling has positioned its brand in the luxury watch market as a manufacturer that produces watches for professionals.
 Some even have special features tailored to specific situations.
 They have many high-quality tool watches that are customizable with different types of bands.
 They are competitively priced.

 - They are the most recognized brand of luxury watches in the world

 - They have, in general, a better resale value than most luxury watch brands

 - They have a warranty period of 5 years from the date of purchase

 - They have many blingy models with diamond bezels, pavé dials (faces paved with diamonds), precious metals of all sorts ...if you're into that

 - Many innovations are patented by Rolex such as their Parachrom blue, Osterflex bracelets, Oysterlock, Everose gold (rose gold) alloy, Cerachrom bezel inserts, Triplock locking crown, and more